Who Is White Trash?

 White Trash Loser

 Comedian Louis C.K. calls attention to the same issue, as he makes it clear in this routine that making fun of “trailer trash” is one of the last acceptable forms of bigotry people are permitted to get away with in contemporary American society.
 Looking down on the poor is not only socially acceptable; many people find it to be downright funny.
 This particular illustration shows us how people are condemned on the basis of both race AND class.
-He invokes the term “white trash loser” to summon the image of a person that many of us might easily relate to [language disclaimer].
+He invokes the term “white trash loser” to summon the image of a person that many of us might relate to and few among us would ever defend [language and “blue humor” disclaimer].

 The Psychology of “Punching Down” the Class Ladder